 Liberty Counselling offers individual therapy in-person, online or over the phone.

-The cost of a 60-minute individual session at Liberty Counselling is € 95,00.
+The cost of a 60-minute individual session at Liberty Counselling or online is € 100,00.
 We accept cash and credit card payments.

-Please contact us for more information about online sessions.
+Please click here for more information about online sessions.

 What individual therapy is and is not